Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Summary and Discussion

+The effect of sulfur upon \ce{CO2} in warm Jupiters is also important, first noticed when comparing the sulfurous (\citealt{Zahnle2016}) and non-sulfurous (\citealt{Moses2016}) models of 51 Eri b.
+We find our network predicts up to five times less \ce{CO2}, due to sulfur, above $\mathrm{10^{-4}\,bar}$.
+Below this pressure, the loss of \ce{CO2} is present, but less significant.
+In this section of the upper atmosphere, we predict approximately half an order of magnitude more \ce{CO2} compared to the model in \cite{Zahnle2016}.
+These differences in the models are again down to uncertainties in the rate constants used for our sulfur reactions.

-However, firm conclusions of the precise effects of sulfur can be difficult to make, due to how many uncertainties there are in the reaction rates within the network.
+Current observations may struggle to distinguish the effects of sulfur we predict in both hot and warm Jupiters.
+However, it is important that observations from the next generation of telescopes take these effects into account, since they can significantly alter the composition of the atmosphere.
+An understanding of the precise effects of sulfur can be difficult to reach, due to how many uncertainties there are in the reaction rate constants within the network.
 As we have shown, these rates can greatly affect not just other sulfur species, but other detectable species within the atmosphere.
-New measurements of the rates of these sulfur reactions need to take place to truly be able to constrain the exact effect that sulfur can have.
+New measurements of the rate constants of these sulfur reactions need to take place to truly be able to constrain the exact effect that sulfur can have.
 Some of the most important reactions discussed within this work still have large divergences between their different measurements.
-Because of this, we focus next on where some of these reactions' rates come from.
+We discuss where some of these reactions' rate constants come from in Appendix \ref{app:ratesdiscuss}.

+Finally, it is important to consider that while it is difficult to identify the bulk sulfur abundance without the detection of sulfur species, the effect of sulfur upon other species can be used as a method to constrain the sulfur abundance.
+There of course would be a large degree of degeneracy in this parameter, but it could work as a first step to limiting the sulfur abundance of exo-planets to realistic values.